sanghaisubham/Bill-Genrator/README.md

  1. The invoice format was first prepared using html and css saved under the filename "Template.html"

- 2. Using Pythons Pandas and DataFrame knowledge, the Customer Details and the Product Details were brought at a same place,i.e A single dataframe was created under the name "Merged_Sheet.csv"
+ 2. Using Python's Pandas and DataFrame, the Customer Details and the Product Details were brought at a same place,i.e A single dataframe was created under the name "Merged_Sheet.csv"

  3. Now the html tags were searched in the html file and the required input was picked from the dataframe created above, to